 Since Hannah II won top honors, it should be no surprise that the company’s earlier iteration of the model, Hannah I, came in second.
 It’s a fantastic chair, although not quite as flexible.

 With its waterfall-style seat and padded headrest, combined with microfiber upholstery and generous padding, you won’t be wanting where comfort is concerned.
-In addition to that though, the Hannah I offers superb lumbar and head/neck/shoulder ergonomic support and better-than-average support for your arms.
+In addition to that, though, the Hannah I offers superb lumbar and head/neck/shoulder ergonomic support and better-than-average support for your arms.

 The chair’s armrests are hoop-style and fixed in their positions, so you can’t tweak the height, which is one of the design’s few weaknesses.
-Also note that like the other Serta models that dominate our list, the maximum weight limit is a relatively modest 250 pounds, but not to worry – if you’re heavier than that, we’ve got other chairs in the lineup that will suit you better!
+Also note that, like the o, other Serta models that dominate our list, the maximum weight limit is a relatively modest 250 pounds, but not to worry – if you’re heavier than that, we’ve got other chairs in the lineup that will suit you better!

 The Hannah I is offered in the following colors: